popolonfr/Flash-ROM-SCC-Cartridge/README.md

   * This command allows you to retrieve the manufacturer code, device code, and sector protection status.
 This information replaces the flash memory contents and remains accessible until a Reset/Read command is issued.

 * **Byte Program**
-  * Programs a byte (it must be empty) of the flash memory.
+  * Programs a byte of Flash memory (the target byte must be erased beforehand).
+A program command must be issued for each byte written.
+Since the write address space overlaps with the Flash memory segment selection register, this register must first be used to select the target segment.
+The program command must then be reissued for each subsequent byte write, and the original segment selection must be restored immediately afterward.
+This behavior is specific to the cartridge hardware.

 * **Chip Erase**
   * Erases the entire memory array except for protected sectors.
 If an error occurs during the operation, reads from the flash memory will return status information instead of memory contents until a Reset/Read command is issued.